Transcript of the video

 That's really the hard part.
 So today, I'd like you to listen to an authentic telephone conversation between Mathieu and the customer service department of a train company.
 To help you, I've prepared a vocabulary sheet which you can download by clicking on the link in the video description.

-You'll have all the vocabulary you need for the conversation, with a definition, an example and, of course, an English translation for the most inexperienced among you.
+You'll have all the vocabulary you need for the conversation, with a definition, an example and, of course, an English translation for beginners.
 You know that in France, there are often strikes.
 And a strike means cancelled trains or planes.
-A few weeks ago, our train to Belgium to visit my family was cancelled, and Mathieu contacted the customer service department of this train company so that we could exchange our tickets.
+A few weeks ago, our train to Belgium to visit my family was cancelled and Mathieu contacted the customer service department of this train company so that we could exchange our tickets.

 We're going to listen to this conversation together and I'll explain it to you.
 This is an advanced conversation for three reasons.
 Firstly, it takes place over the phone, and you know that's more complicated.
 Secondly, the caller, the customer service person, speaks very fast.
 And thirdly, this person has a Belgian accent.
 Here we go.